Mother of Border Patrol agent struggling to understand son's death

 Martinez was not shot, a CBP spokesman said.
 The results of his autopsy are pending, the FBI said.

-The other Border Patrol agent survived but is having trouble remembering the incident, said Chris Cabrera, a spokesman for the National Border Patrol Council.
+The other Border Patrol agent survived but was having trouble remembering the incident, said Chris Cabrera, a spokesman for the National Border Patrol Council.

+The injured agent was released from a hospital on Wednesday, a hospital spokesman said.

 Rush Carter, the special operations supervisor and public affairs officer for the Big Bend sector of the US Border Patrol, said Martinez was not responding to a sensor but was on his regular duties, which included checking culverts off the interstate for illegal immigrants hiding.